 The Company considers all highly liquid investments purchased with original maturities of three months or less to be cash equivalents.
 Due to the short maturity period of cash equivalents, the carrying amounts of these instruments approximate their fair values.
 Homebuilding restricted cash consists of customer deposits on home sales held in restricted accounts until title transfers to the homebuyer, as required by the state and local governments in which the homes were sold, as well as funds on deposit to secure and support performance obligations.
-Financial Services restricted cash consists of upfront deposits and application fees LMF Commercial receives before originating loans and is recognized as income once the loan has been originated, as well as cash held in escrow by the Company's loan service provider on behalf of customers and lenders and is disbursed in accordance with agreements between the transacting parties.
+Financial Services restricted cash consists of upfront deposits and application fees LMF Commercial receives before originating loans and is recognized as income once the loan has been originated, as well as cash held in escrow by the Company's loan service provider on behalf of customers and lenders which is disbursed in accordance with agreements between the transacting parties.

-Homebuilding cash and cash equivalents as of November 30, 2022 and 2021 included \$1.0 billion and \$940.4 million, respectively, of cash held in escrow for approximately two days.
+Homebuilding cash and cash equivalents as of November 30, 2023 and 2022 included \$594.8 million and \$1.0 billion, respectively, of cash held in escrow for approximately two days.